-The policies applied in these financial statements are based on IFRS issued and outstanding as of January 28, 2020, the date the Board of Directors approved the consolidated financial statements.
+The policies applied in these financial statements are based on IFRS issued and outstanding as of February 28, 2019, the date the Board of Directors approved these condensed interim consolidated financial statements.

 Basis of Presentation

 These consolidated financial statements were prepared on an accrual basis and are based on historical costs, except for financial instruments measured at fair value.